jnimis/cc-custom-authorizer/README.md

 # CornerCam Custom Authorizer
 (based on AWS API Gateway Custom Authorizer for RS256 JWTs)

+### starting a local docker image for testing
+From the project root folder, you should be able to run `docker-compose up` to start a local DynamoDB instance at port 8000 `aws dynamodb list-tables --endpoint-url http://localhost:8000` is an example command
+TODO: write scripts to initialize test data in this docker image

 ### How to test
 1. The `.env` file must be present and correctly configured with: JWKS_URI, AUDIENCE, TOKEN_ISSUER (see original docs below if necessary)
 2. Use the commands below to fetch a valid test auth token, then add the token to the `event.json` file